trevoruptain/pairboarding-workshop/06-12-18/partner-a.md

 element after considering the `m + 1`th element is `1 / m * m / (m +
 1) == 1 / (m + 1)`.
 Likewise, the probability of selecting the `m +
 1`th element is `1 / (m + 1)`.

+## `median`

+Given two **sorted** arrays, find the median element amongst the two arrays.
+That is, if both arrays were combined, find the median element from the combined array.
+Assume that there is not enough memory to actually combine both arrays.
+There exists an O(log n + log m) solution.

+### Solution

+Since they are sorted, you can find the middle element of each to find the medians of each list.
+The actual median is now somewhere in between these two numbers.
+You can then discard the non-relevant portions of each list.
+Repeat the process.
+When the middle elements from both lists converge, you have now found the median element.